 Starting balances exist only if you are transferring an existing business to Manager from another accounting system.
-In that case, you may need to set starting balances for suppliers with or to whom, on your start date:
+In that case, you may need to set starting balances for suppliers with or to whom, on the day you begin using Manager, sometimes referred to as the start date:

 General procedures for entering starting balances are found in another Guide.
 Read it first.
 Before you can enter any type of starting balance, your suppliers themselves must be created.
 Follow these procedures to enter them.

 Available credit in the context of a supplier refers to any amount your supplier owes you on your start date.
 This credit could be the result of past debit notes, settlement of contract disputes, or promised refunds.
 If you have a credit balance that can be applied to future purchase invoices, go to the Suppliers tab and click Edit beside the supplier’s name.